shakyracornelius/shakyra.cc/content/blog/sql/ps-ax-grep-mysql.md

 tags: sql
 slug: ps-ax-grep-mysql

-Used to check for the MySQL processes working in the background.
+`ps -ax | grep mysql`  is used to check for the MySQL processes working in the background.

 #### ps